 4. The healings of the dumb man and the blind man are presented by Mark as Messianic signs.
 In the last sentence of today's gospel, "He has done all things well" could mean "he has well fulfilled the Messianic prophecies."
 The amazement of the crowd is not merely at the healings themselves but at their Messianic significance.
 They begin to wonder whether Jesus could be the long-promised Anointed One, who is to bring in a new age.
 In Mark, Jesus keeps his Messiah-hood a secret, but it begins to leak out in spite of his commands to tell no one.
 Some, notably St Peter, have a glimpse of Jesus's Messianic identity, but they only half understand, and soon fall into crude misinterpretations, thinking of power and fame rather than the way, the Cross.
 The full revelation of Christ as Messiah is withheld until after his death and resurrection.
 Can we recognize in Jesus, in his humanity that is so close to ours, the Messiah, the Christ of God?
 More than that, since he promised that his disciples can do the same signs as he did (Mk 16:17-18; Jn 14:12), can we too, in our human weakness, become channels of the healing power of God?

 When it comes to people it is very difficult for us not to make distinctions.
 We invariable favour some over others.
 We choose some and not others.
 A man chooses one woman to be his wife out of several he may have come to know.
 A woman chooses one man to be her husband.
 We choose our friends, and some people choose their friends carefully.
 Parents will favour their own children over other children.
-It is natural and human for us to make distinctions.
-In this morning's second reading, James calls on the members of the church not to show favour on the basis of social class, making a fuss of the better off.
+It is natural and human to make distinctions.
+In this morning's second reading, James calls on church members not to show favour on the basis of wealth or social class, or to defer only to the better off.

-The behaviour of Jesus in the gospel is an even more powerful message than the words of his relative James in the first reading.
-If, as people who have been baptised into Christ, we are to have favourites, they are to be the voiceless, the afflicted, the vulnerable and the weak.
-The friends of the man in the gospel can be our inspiration in that regard.
-They brought man to Jesus, and, in so doing, they opened him up to a whole new life, a life that was richer and fuller than he had ever known.
-They were strength in his weakness.
-Their voice, their speaking to Jesus on his behalf, led to him coming to have a voice of his own.
-Even though he could not speak, his friends heard him; they heard the stirrings and longings of his heart, and their attentive listening lead on to him being able to hear for himself.
-Their attentive listening to him was prior to their speaking on his behalf.
+The friends of the deaf man in today's gospel can be an inspiration to us.
+They brought their friend to Jesus to see if he could be cured.
+Their speaking to Jesus on this man's behalf led to his being able to speak again, coming to have a voice of his own.
+Even when he was voiceless, his friends heard the longings of his heart, and their listening lead on to him being able to hear for himself.
+Their care for him led them to speak on his behalf.
 If they had not first listened to him, they would not have taken the initiative to speak up for him.
-Very often, our own sharing in the Lord's life giving work, in response to our baptismal calling, begins with attentive listening to someone, a listening to the whole person and not just to the words they speak.
+In order to do our own share in the Lord's lifegiving work, we need to begin by attentive listening to someone else' need, listening to the person and not just to the words they speak.

 Samuel was one of the most remarkable gospel preachers in his village in Africa.
 This man was blind and never went to school.
 Later in life he joined the Jehovah's Witnesses and had to memorize large portions of the Bible since he could not read.
 Samuel's little boy would lead him to your house and Samuel would begin his preaching with the words, "I was blind but now I see!"
 It was fascinating to see this blind, illiterate man challenging educated and sighted people, and saying, "Now let us turn to John 3:16 and read."
 His presence bore testimony to the fact that in Christ, seeing and hearing mean much more than the use of the physical senses of the eye and the ear.